X

 An app page within Battery Usage.

 Tap Force Stop to close the app.
-You can also configure this app for Optimized Battery Usage (which is highly recommended).
+On older versions of the OS, you can also configure this app for Optimized Battery Usage (which is highly recommended).
 Most of your installed apps should already be set for Optimized battery usage.
-If you find one that isn't, make sure to set it so.
+If you're using an older version of Android, you can enable individual apps for Optimized Battery Usage.

 And that, my friends, is how you can check up on your Android apps' battery consumption.
-Keep watch over this to make sure no apps go rogue and start draining your battery too quickly, and you'll find yourself able to stretch out the time between charges.
+Use this trick to ensure no apps go rogue and start draining your battery too quickly, and you'll find yourself able to stretch out the time between charges.

 Editorial standards